proofcarryingdata/zupoll/README.md

-# Zuzalu Confessions
+# Zupoll

 ## For Developers: Local Development

 ### Environment Variables

 In order to develop locally, you will need to set some environment variables.
-In `confessions-client` prroject, we have included an example environment variable file here: [apps/confessions-client/.env.local.example](apps/confessions-client/.env.local.example).
+In `zupoll-client` prroject, we have included an example environment variable file here: [apps/zupoll-client/.env.local.example](apps/zupoll-client/.env.local.example).
-In order to make the `confessions-client` use these environment variables, you will need to copy the contents of the example file into an adjacent file called `.env.local`.
+In order to make the `zupoll-client` use these environment variables, you will need to copy the contents of the example file into an adjacent file called `.env.local`.
-In `confessions-server` prroject, we have included an example environment variable file here: [apps/confessions-server/.env.example](apps/confessions-server/.env.example).
+In `zupoll-server` prroject, we have included an example environment variable file here: [apps/zupoll-server/.env.example](apps/zupoll-server/.env.example).
-In order to make the `confessions-server` use these environment variables, you will need to copy the contents of the example file into an adjacent file called `.env`.
+In order to make the `zupoll-server` use these environment variables, you will need to copy the contents of the example file into an adjacent file called `.env`.

 ### Running the project